antarctica/flask-entra-auth/README.md

 ```

 ## Token scopes
+#### OIDC and JWKS caching

+Data from the OIDC metadata and JWKS endpoints are cached in memory for 60 seconds within (but not between) `EntraToken`
+instances.
+This speeds up access to OIDC metadata properties, such as the JWKS and issuer, which otherwise would
+trigger multiple requests to information that is very unlikely to change within the lifetime of a token.

 Typically, applications wish to limit which users or clients can perform particular actions (e.g. read vs. read-write)
 using custom permissions.
 These can be defined within the application registration in Entra ID and then checked for